 In the Qur'an, war represents an "unwanted obligation" which has to be carried out with strict observance of particular humane and moral guidelines and which must not be resorted to except when it is absolutely inevitable.

-In one verse of the Qur'an, it is explained that those who start wars are the disbelievers and that Allah does not approve of wars:
+In one verse of the Qur'an, it is explained that those who start wars are the disbelievers and that God does not approve of wars:

-…Each time they kindle the fire of war, Allah extinguishes it.
-They rush about the earth corrupting it.
-Allah does not love corrupters.
-(Surat al-Ma'ida, 64)
+…Each time they kindle the fire of war, God extinguishes it.
+They rush about the Earth corrupting it.
+God does not love corrupters.
+(Qur'an, 5:64)

 In the case of a conflict, before engaging in a war, believers must wait until fighting becomes compulsory.
 Believers are allowed to fight only when the other party attacks and no other alternative except war remains: